-- The applicant must be certified as a teacher and have at least two years of teaching experience before admission to the program. - The applicant must have completed three years of classroom teaching service and/or educational leadership service and/or pupil personnel service experience in public or non-public schools, N-12, by the time of program completion. - At the discretion of the Educational Leadership Admissions Committee, any applicant with an undergraduate and/or graduate GPA lower than 3.00 may be required to take the Graduate Record Examination (GRE) and score 500 or higher on each of the two tests. - The applicant must provide two letters of recommendation from certified school administrators familiar with the applicant's potential to be successful as an educational leader. - At the discretion of the program Admissions Committee, an applicant may be required to come to campus for a personal interview and provide an on-demand writing sample.
+- The applicant must hold a New York State (NYS) teaching certificate (professional or permanent) and have at least a year and a half of teaching experience before admission to the program. - The applicant must have completed three years of classroom teaching service and/or educational leadership service and/or pupil personnel service experience in public or non-public schools, N-12, by the time of program completion. - At the discretion of the Educational Leadership Admissions Committee, any applicant with an undergraduate and/or graduate GPA lower than 3.00 may be required to take the Graduate Record Examination (GRE) and score 500 or higher on each of the two tests. - The applicant must provide two letters of recommendation from certified school administrators familiar with the applicant's potential to be successful as an educational leader. - At the discretion of the program Admissions Committee, an applicant may be required to come to campus for a personal interview and provide an on-demand writing sample.